JustRedTTG/PGE_Docs/docs/source/sprites.rst

     walk.step = 0.05

 Depending on the frame-rate if you we're to display the sprite every game loop, it should animate!

-Sadly i can't show you animation, but here is an example code for you to try and run!
+Sadly i can't show you animation, but here is an example code and images for you to try!

 .. image:: _static/mario_01.png
     :align: left